Finding New Treatments for Rhabdomyosarcoma

 The study of metastatic cancer presents several challenges that may be addressed using improved sensor technologies.
 These challenges include detecting metastasis at early stages and discerning indolent versus aggressive tumors.
 Both tasks require simple, reliable, inexpensive, and non-invasive methods for detection.

 We will perform real-time and multiplexed in vivo quantification of metastatic cancer markers.
 The elevated serum levels of several antigenic biomarkers have been shown to mark the onset of metastasis.
-Using biofunctionalized single-walled carbon nanotubes (SWCNTs), we will develop unique sensors to detect the concentration of these biomakers in real-time, with high sensitivity and selectivity, and from within the organism.
+Using biofunctionalized single-walled carbon nanotubes (SWCNTs), we will develop unique sensors to detect the concentration of these biomarkers in real-time, with high sensitivity and selectivity, and from within the organism.

 Developing Novel Strategies to Target Tumor Cell-Macrophage Interactions in Brain Metastasis